opengeospatial/Geotech/README.md

 ## Repository Contents

+### ISSMGE TC222
+The [ISSMGE TC222](https://github.com/opengeospatial/Geotech/ISSMGE_TC222) folder contains resources shared or presented during events from the ISSMGE TC222 dedicated to BIM and Digital Twins for Geotechnics.
+More information on this IE can be found at the [ISSMGE web page](https://www.issmge.org/committees/technical-committees/applications/geotechnical-bim-and-dt).

 ### Geotech IE
 The [Geotech_IE](https://github.com/opengeospatial/Geotech/Geotech_IE) folder contains resources associated with the OGC Geotech Interoperability Experiment (IE).
 More information on this IE can be found at the [OGC Geotech IE initiative page](https://www.ogc.org/projects/initiatives/geotechie).